I could laugh and play

 1. Over The Wall 2.
 The Haunting 3.
 Burnt Offerings 4.
 Raging Waters 5.
 C.O.T.L.O.D.
 6. First Strike Is Deadly 7.
 Do Or Die 8.
 Alone In The Dark 9.
 Apocalyptic City

-Testament's debut was quite a polished effort in its time and one of the better debut albums ever, thrash with class.
-The songs are full of solid, memorable riffs and creative solos, and although the music is basically straightforward and very energetic thrash metal with a strong balls-to-the-wall attitude, there are lots of fine touches in it.
-Especially Alex Skolnick's innovative and stylish guitar playing is guaranteed to catch your attention - the frequent, melodic intros and interludes help to create a unique, refined style for this album.
-The production undeniably lacks some dynamics, but otherwise there's little to complain about.
-The Legacy is a classic album and perhaps the best Testament release ever, as the band never really surpassed the excellence of their debut.
+Testament's first album was quite a polished effort upon its release and possibly one of the best debuts ever, thrash metal with a notably classy feel.
+The songs are full of solid memorable riffs and creative solos, and although the music is basically straightforward and very energetic thrashing with a strong balls-to-the-wall attitude, it comes with a lot of fine touches.
+Especially Alex Skolnick's innovative and stylish guitar playing is guaranteed to catch your attention, with frequent melodic intros and interludes that contribute to the unique and refined style of this recording.
+The production undeniably lacks some dynamics but otherwise there's little to complain about.
+The Legacy is truly a classic album and perhaps the best Testament release ever, as the band never really surpassed the excellence of their debut.

 TESTAMENT - The New Order